Population transfer

-Prior to the forcible deportation of Ukrainians (including thousands of children) to Russia during the 2022 Russian invasion of Ukraine, the last major population transfer in Europe was the deportation of 800,000 ethnic Albanians during the Kosovo War in 1999.
+Before the forcible deportation of Ukrainians (including thousands of children) to Russia during the Russian invasion of Ukraine, the last major population transfer in Europe was the deportation of 800,000 ethnic Albanians during the Kosovo War in 1999.
 Moreover, some of the largest population transfers in Europe have been attributed to the ethnic policies of the Soviet Union under Joseph Stalin.
-The best-known recent example caused by economic development is that resulting from the construction of the Three Gorges Dam in China.